I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exdeletepagedlookasidelist.md

 <p>None</p>

 ## -remarks
 <p><b>ExDeletePagedLookasideList</b> is the reciprocal of <b>ExInitializePagedLookasideList</b>.
 It frees any remaining entries in the specified lookaside list and then removes the list from the system-wide set of active lookaside lists. </p>

 <p>The caller of <b>ExDeletePagedLookasideList</b> is responsible for subsequently releasing the memory that the caller provided to contain the list head.</p>

-<p>For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>

-<p><b>ExDeletePagedLookasideList</b> is the reciprocal of <b>ExInitializePagedLookasideList</b>.
-It frees any remaining entries in the specified lookaside list and then removes the list from the system-wide set of active lookaside lists. </p>

-<p>The caller of <b>ExDeletePagedLookasideList</b> is responsible for subsequently releasing the memory that the caller provided to contain the list head.</p>